aws-solutions/qnabot-on-aws/lambda/proxy-es/lib/KENDRA_README.md

 2. Provide an *Index name* and optional *Description*.
 3. Choose the recommended *Create a new role* for the IAM role and provide a name like *explore-qnabot*.
 4. Press **Next**.
 Decide if you want the Enterprise or Developer edition.
-- Kendra's Free Tier of usage provides the Developer edition for free usage of up to 750 hours for the first 30 days.
-For more information on pricing details, go to https://aws.amazon.com/kendra/pricing/.
-- Both editions have a query rate that is strictly enforced at 0.5 queries/second.
+Kendra's Free Tier of usage provides the Developer edition for free usage of up to 750 hours for the first 30 days.
+Both editions have a query rate that is strictly enforced at 0.5 queries/second.
 The Enterprise edition provides the option to increase this limit for additional cost.
 The Developer edition cannot increase query capacity.
+For more information on pricing details, go to https://aws.amazon.com/kendra/pricing/.
 5. **Create** the index.
 It will take ~30 minutes.

 **Part 3: Set up KendraFAQ in Designer Console**